jsr6720/goodreads-csv-to-md/posts/2020-02-20-the-book-of-five-rings.md

 ## My Review 4/5

+### Date Read
+2020/02/20

+### Date Added
+2020/01/16

-Focuses on the combat aspects of leadership, but has concepts as well.
+My Thoughts: Focuses on the combat aspects of leadership, but has concepts as well.

 ---